 Getting Around Paris

-The best way to get around Paris is on foot — the elegant arrondissements are practically made for pedestrians.
-Still, Paris is very big, so you should take the efficient metro system (Métropolitain) to travel long distances.
-The Régie Autonome des Transports Parisiens or RATP system, which runs the métro, also offers several bus routes around the city.
-Those traveling to Paris via air can arrive at Charles de Gaulle Airport (CDG), about 15 miles northeast of the city center, or Paris Orly Airport (ORY), about 12 miles south of the city.
+The best way to get around Paris is on foot and by metro.
+The elegant arrondissements are practically made for pedestrians.
+Still, Paris is very big, so you should take the efficient metro to travel long distances.
+The Régie Autonome des Transports Parisiens or RATP system, which runs the metro, also offers several bus routes around the city.
+Those traveling to Paris by plane can arrive at Charles de Gaulle Airport (CDG), about 22 miles northeast of the city center, or Paris Orly Airport (ORY), about 11 miles south of the city.

-Driving in Paris is to be avoided, unless you plan to explore a good amount outside of the city's bounds.
+Driving in Paris is to be avoided unless you plan to explore a good amount outside of the city's bounds.
 The usual culprits apply – heavy traffic, potentially confusing road signs, scarce parking – making driving a nightmare.
 That said, rental cars, or "car hires" as they're called, are available at the airports and several of the main train stations.

 Search for the best car rental deals across the web.